 The older group learning about bird boxes and how they are protected from predators like raccoons and snakes.

 Terrain Trekkers building primitive shelters on our second day of Spring Break in Nature.

 A second group working on their primitive shelter in the wooded area.
 We made sure to return all materials where we found them, leave no trace!

 During Friday’s program, we focused on the birds of Bucktoe, especially their adaptations.
 One bird adaptation is their hard egg that protects the young as they develop; here we are looking at a real Ostrich egg Naturalist Gary brought!

 This Northern Brown Snake was seen slithering across the path during our last Spring Break in Nature program!
 Everybody got to feel the snake and learned they don’t feel slimy at all!

 Learning about echolocation by playing a game of Bat and Moth.

 Almost every log we flipped over searching for insects had a small Red-backed salamander hiding under it!

-Check out our Upcoming Programs to see what’s going on at the preserves!
+Check out our Current Programs to see what’s going on at the preserves!